 Direct trauma to clavicle can occur with either blunt or penetrating trauma.
 Sporting activities that may result in direct trauma to the clavicle include bicycling and skiing.
 Bicycling accidents were the most common cause of clavicle fractures in both sexes.

-Pathologic fractures can occur in clavicle and stress fractures of the clavicle have been reported especially in people involved in repetitive upper limb activity.
+Pathologic fractures can occur in the clavicle and stress fractures of the clavicle have been reported especially in people involved in repetitive upper limb activity.

 Classification of Clavicle Fracture